theotox/VAK-AI-Text-Adventure/README.md

 *(Note: The game engine itself is fully Windows compatible.
 If you prefer to run it natively without WSL, simply download the pre-compiled Windows binaries for llama.cpp, start the server on port 8080, and run python cli.py directly from Command Prompt or PowerShell\!)*
 *Can you save her before the system catches up?
 Log in and find out.*

+P.S.
+The run.sh script is designed to install llama.cpp on macOS.
+If you are using a different OS, please install llama.cpp manually and ensure llama-server is added to your PATH beforehand.